Neptune-Crypto/neptune-core/docs/src/neptune-core/utxo_notification.md

 Since these fields are plaintext we can use them to identify notifications intended for our wallet prior to attempting decryption.

-Each `SpendingKeyType` has a `receiver_identifier` field that is derived from the secret-key.
+Each `SpendingKey` has a `receiver_identifier` field that is derived from the secret-key.
 This uniquely identifies the key without giving away the secret.
 As such, it can be shared in the public-announcement.

 The algorithm looks like: